 Partners & Strategic Areas for Collaboration

-The selected partners for the current round of application include:
+The priority partners for the current round of application include:

-While the current round of application will focus on the list of selected partners listed above, strong applications to work with other top-tier institutions will also be considered should funding be available.
+While the current round of application will focus on the priority partners listed above, strong applications to work with other top-tier institutions1 will also be considered.

 Programme Guidelines and Forms

-Applicants can access the guidelines for applicants, application form, endorsement form and supervision report form from the following links:
+Applicants can access the guidelines for applicants, application form and supervision report form from the following links: